wazeer1/temple-connect-doc/README.md

 ## 2. Overall Description

 ### 2.1.
 Product Perspective
-DevConnect will be implemented as a standalone Software as a Service (SaaS) application comprising three distinct interfaces:
+Temple connect will be implemented as a standalone Software as a Service (SaaS) application comprising three distinct interfaces:

 - **User Interface**: A web application and a mobile application (developed using React and React Native, respectively) for devotees.
 - **Temple Admin Panel**: A web portal designed for temple staff to manage their services and bookings.
 - **Super Admin Panel**: A web portal for ORAAK Technologies staff to oversee the entire platform ecosystem.

 ### 2.2.
 Product Functions
-The core functionalities of DevConnect include:
+The core functionalities of Temple connect include:

 - User registration and profile management.
 - Advanced search capabilities for temples and pooja services.